 - Participate in reporting of progress towards national alternative payment model goals.

 Dissemination of Findings for the Health Care Payment Learning and Action Network

-The contractor will synthesize and document best practices across a variety of topic areas.
+The Network management team will synthesize and document best practices across a variety of topic areas.
 Workgroups will be responsible for sharing their findings with the contractor to produce ‘best practice’ white papers.
 These best practices will inform webinar and in-person meetings where lessons learned will be shared.
 The frequency of reports and learning sessions will depend upon the topics.

 There is no fee to participate in the Network.
 Organizations will not receive funding from HHS or CMS for participating in the Network.
 Travel and accommodation for in-person meetings will not be paid for by HHS or CMS.